-Committee Current Members Primary Responsibilities Audit Robert H. Herz (Chair), Alistair Darling, Dennis M. Nally, Perry M. Traquina • Oversees the integrity of Morgan Stanley's consolidated financial statements and system of internal controls. • Oversees risk management and risk assessment guidelines in coordination with the Board Operations and Technology Committee and Risk Committee. • Reviews the major legal and compliance risk exposures of Morgan Stanley and the steps management has taken to monitor and control such exposures. • Selects, determines the compensation of, evaluates and, when appropriate, replaces the independent auditor. • Reviews and assesses the qualifications, independence and performance of the independent auditor, and pre-approves audit and permitted non-audit services. • Oversees the performance of the head of Morgan Stanley's Internal Audit Department (Global Audit Director), who reports functionally to the Audit Committee, and the internal audit function. • After review, recommends to the Board the acceptance and inclusion of the annual audited consolidated financial statements in Morgan Stanley's Annual Report on Form 10-K. Compensation, Management Development and Succession Hutham S. Olayan (Chair), Thomas H. Glocer, Dennis M. Nally, Rayford Wilkins, Jr. • Annually reviews and approves the corporate goals and objectives relevant to the compensation of the CEO and evaluates his performance in light of these goals and objectives. • Determines the compensation of executive officers and other officers and employees as appropriate.
+Committee Current Members Primary Responsibilities Audit Robert H. Herz (Chair), Alistair Darling, Dennis M. Nally, Perry M. Traquina • Oversees the integrity of Morgan Stanley's consolidated financial statements and system of internal controls. • Oversees risk management and risk assessment guidelines in coordination with the Board, Risk Committee and Operations and Technology Committee. • Reviews the major legal and compliance risk exposures of Morgan Stanley and the steps management has taken to monitor and control such exposures. • Selects, determines the compensation of, evaluates and, when appropriate, replaces the independent auditor. • Oversees the qualifications, independence and performance of the independent auditor, and preapproves audit and permitted non-audit services. • Oversees the performance of the head of Morgan Stanley's Internal Audit Department (Global Audit Director), who reports functionally to the Audit Committee, and the internal audit function. • After review, recommends to the Board the acceptance and inclusion of the annual audited consolidated financial statements in Morgan Stanley's Annual Report on Form 10-K. Compensation, Management Development and Succession Hutham S. Olayan (Chair), Thomas H. Glocer, Dennis M. Nally, James W. Owens • Annually reviews and approves the corporate goals and objectives relevant to the compensation of the CEO and evaluates his performance composition of the Board and its committees.